-Joynton Avenue, Zetland 2017 Telephone 697 8200

-The Royal South Sydney Hospital, a facility of the Eastern Sydney Area Health Service, is an Associated Teaching Hospital of the University with 124 beds.
-It provides beds for general medicine and surgery and has developed a new role as a major rehabilitation centre.
+Joynton Avenue, Zetland 2017 Telephone 697 8200 The Royal South Sydney Hospital provides 118 beds for general medicine and surgery and has developed a new role as a major rehabilitation centre.

-The Hospital is situated in a heavily industrialized area, serving a resident population of 77,000 and a daily influx of 75,000 work...s.
+The Hospital is situated in a heavily industrialised area, serving a resident population of 77,000 and a daily influx of 75,000 workers.
 Management of casualties suffering from industrial injuries is one of the main features of the workload of the Casualty Department.
-It has recently accepted the role of establishing a Regional Rehabilitation Service for the Southern Metropolitan Region of the Department of Health and a super Regional Specialized Rehabilitation Service including rehabilitation engineering, to the State of New South Wales.
+It has recently accepted the role of establishing a Regional Rehabilitation Service for the Southern Metropolitan Region of the Department of Health and a super Regional Specialised Rehabilitation Service including rehabilitation engineering, to the State of New South Wales.

-The honorary and visiting medical staff numbers 37, salaried specialists 3, and resident medical staff 10.
+The honorary and visiting medical staff numbers 37, salaried specialists 3 and resident medical staff 13.